ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/parametrize_edb.rst

 ``relative_parametric`` define if the parameters have to be considered as a delta of the original value or not.
 ``project_name`` is the new project name.

-You can also launch the extension user interface from the terminal.
+The extension user interface can also be launched from the terminal.
 An example can be found here:

 .. toctree::